ajmatson/Websense-WCG-Auto-Backup-Script/README.md

 - (COMPLETED) Move the configuration values to a .ini file for easy setup.
 - (COMPLETED) Migrate from bash to Python for the script.
 - Create an installer.
-- Add SCP support with SSH keys for better security.
+- (Completed) Add SCP support with SSH keys for better security.

 *Notes: This script was tested working and developed on a Websense/Forcepoint V1000G3 running version 8.0.1